kawaharm/nft-world/README.md

     }
 ```

-To display the attributes of each collection on the Rankings page, a copy of the `collections` array is created, mapped to extract the necessary data, and sent to the OpenSeaRanking component.
+To display the attributes of each collection on the Rankings page, a copy of the `collections` array is created called `displayCollections`, mapped to extract the necessary data, and sent to the `OpenSeaRanking` component.
 ```js
         // Create a new array that stores collections data and send to OpenSeaRanking Component const displayCollections = this.state.collections.map((c, idx) => <OpenSeaRanking